Lujiluz/Pluto-Koi-Backend/AUCTION_ACTIVITY_API_SPECIFICATION.md

 **Validation Rules**:

 - `auctionId`: Must be a non-empty string
+- `bidAmount`:
-- `bidAmount`: Must be a positive number greater than 0
+  - Must be a positive number greater than 0
+  - **Must be an exact multiple of `startPrice × priceMultiplication`**
+  - Must be higher than the current highest bid
 - `bidType`: Optional, must be one of: `initial`, `outbid`, `winning`, `auto`

 **Success Response** (201 Created):